Marlys Edwardh: Biography

 Some of Edwardh's more recent high-profile cases include representing Mahmoud Jaballah and Mohammad Zeki Mahjoub, detained under highly controversial security certificate legislation, and Ronald Smith, a death penalty case involving complicated administrative and constitutional law.
 Other clients include the National Post newspaper on a case waiting to be heard by the Supreme Court of Canada regarding freedom of the press and the right to protect confidential sources.

 Edwardh rarely holds press conferences and is known to be generally reluctant in granting interviews.
 She was quoted as saying in 2002 that "a lot of the cases I take on, by their nature, generate coverage, but I draw the distinction between personal publicity, which I do not seek, and publicity for the cases I take on that I think have real importance and so attract attention."

 From 1976 to 2008 she was a partner with the law firm of Ruby & Edwardh (with Clayton Ruby) in Toronto, Ontario.
 In 2008 she formed her own firm, Marlys Edwardh Barristers, and has since joined the partnership of Sack Goldblatt Mitchell LLP.

 In 2005 she was the first recipient of the Canadian Journalists for Free Expression Vox Libera award.
 In 2010, she was appointed a Member of the Order of Canada.

+Edwardh of cancer died on 14 July 2026, at the age of 76.